WHAT TO DO IN JORDAN – BEST ACTIVITIES FOR ALL BUDGETS

 Watch the Sunset

 Jordan has some amazing spots to see the sunset.
-One of the places to enjoy beautiful sunsets are: the Dana Nature Reserve, the Dead Sea, and Wadi Rum.
+Some of the places to enjoy beautiful sunsets are: the Dana Nature Reserve, the Dead Sea, and Wadi Rum.

 You can also see great sunsets from the Citadel in Amman.
 Either way, make sure not to spend your time indoors when the sun sets but to enjoy this free activity in Jordan.